 BIO:

 WANG Chen (b.
-1991) is an artist working across digital video, performance, sculpture, drawing, costume fabrication, and sound.
+1991, Hohhot, China) is an artist working across digital video, performance, sculpture, drawing, costume fabrication, and sound.
 Their work constructs spaces where physical labor and digital image-making collide, populated by hybrid beings that resist resolution and held together by friction rather than coherence.

 Wang holds a BFA in Painting and Printmaking from Virginia Commonwealth University (2014) and an MFA in Photography from the Rochester Institute of Technology (2018).
 Solo exhibitions include Arario Gallery in Shanghai, Fotografiska Museum in Stockholm, Shanghai, and Tallinn, Roswell Museum in New Mexico, Lauren Powell Project in Los Angeles, 212 Photography Festival in Istanbul, and Crosstown Arts in Memphis.